amazon-connect/amazon-connect-chat-interface/README.md

 some lightweight components to render chat out of the box in your website, with a thin layer on top of [ChatJS](https://github.com/amazon-connect/amazon-connect-chatjs) to manage your chat session.

-**New to Amazon Connect and looking to onboard with Chat/Messaging capabilities?** Refer to the [“Amazon Connect Chat Open Source Walkthrough”](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/.github/docs/AmazonConnectChatOpenSourceWalkthrough.md) documentation, and [“Hosted Widget vs Custom Builder Solution”](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/.github/docs/HostedWidgetVSCustomBuilderSolution.md) if building a customer-facing chat interface.
+**New to Amazon Connect and looking to onboard with Chat/Messaging capabilities?** Refer to the [“Amazon Connect Chat Open Source Walkthrough”](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/.github/docs/AmazonConnectChatOpenSourceWalkthrough.md) documentation.
+We have the following three approaches to get started:

 ![](.github/screenshots/amazon-connect-chat-interface-open-source-diagram.png)